-Over the 31-week period from mid-March to mid-October 2020, more than 65 million Americans filed for unemployment insurance, as indicated in Table 1.13 On a seasonally adjusted basis, the number of insured unemployed individuals was 8.5 million in mid-October, down from a peak of 25 million in mid-May.
-As indicated in Figure 1, weekly claims have fallen from the sharp increases recorded in April and May, declining to 787,000 in the week ending October 17, after rising to 898,00 the previous week, four times higher than the average number of weekly claims of about 200,000 recorded prior to the COVID-19 pandemic.
-The total number of people claiming benefits in all programs in the week ending October 3, totaled 23 million, up 1.4 million from the comparable week in 2019.
-The insured unemployment rate for the week ending October 10 was 5.7%, also down from the peak reached in early May.
-As some workers approach the 26-week maximum for receiving unemployment benefits they may be applying for pandemic emergency unemployment benefits.
-For instance, between September 26 and October 3, claims under the emergency benefits program increased from 2.8 million to 3.3 million.
+During the 51-week period from mid-March 2020 to late-February 2021, over 80 million Americans (half of the 160 million civilian work force) had filed for unemployment insurance, as indicated in Table 1.20 On a seasonally adjusted basis, the number of insured unemployed individuals was 4.3 million on February 20, 2021, down from a peak of 25 million in mid-May.
+As indicated in Figure 2, weekly claims have fallen from the sharp increases recorded in April and May, 2020.
+On a week-over-week basis, new claims totaled 745,000 in the week ending February 27, 2021, increasing by 9,000 from the previous week's total of 736,000, nearly four times higher than the average number of weekly claims of about 200,000 recorded prior to the COVID-19 pandemic.
+In the week ending February 13, 2021, 18 million people claimed benefits in all programs, down one million from the previous week's total.

+The insured unemployment rate for the week ending February 20, 2021, was 3.0%, down by 0.1% from the previous week.
+As some workers approach the 26-week maximum for receiving standard unemployment benefits they may be applying for benefits under the Pandemic Emergency Unemployment Compensation (PEUC) program or the Pandemic Unemployment Assistance (PUA) program.
+Between February 13 and February 20, claims under the PEUC program decreased by 600,000 to 4.5 million, while claims under the PUA program decreased by 191,000 to 7.3 million.
+Benefits were extended by P.L.
+116-260, signed by President Trump on December 27, 2020.